MKujawa1/Filmweb-scraping/README.md

 # Filmweb-scraping
-Get movies data from filmweb website with requests and BeautifulSoap
+Get movies data from filmweb website with requests and BeautifulSoup